Frank McCourt (executive): Personal life

 McCourt's grandfather was part-owner of the Boston Braves along with Lou Perini and others.
 Inspired by his grandfather and the others' formation of the Jimmy Fund, McCourt started ThinkCure to fight cancer.

-McCourt was formerly married to Jamie.
-In 2015, McCourt remarried to Monica Algarra.
-McCourt has six children.
+McCourt was formerly married to Jamie McCourt.
+In 2015, McCourt was married to Monica Algarra.
+McCourt has eight children.

 McCourt owns homes in Mashpee and Cotuit, Massachusetts.